Vanceeky/Vanceeky/README.md

 ![Project 4 Screenshot](https://github.com/Vanceeky/Vanceeky/blob/main/infirmary.png)

-This system allows customers to create events and select various services offered by service providers.
-It features a user-friendly interface for managing event details, and includes a chat functionality for direct communication with service providers, facilitating an organized event planning process.
+This system manages student and employee health records at LNU.
+It streamlines online appointment requests, tracks medical certificate requests, and oversees inventory management for medicines.
+The system aims to improve the efficiency of healthcare services on campus.
 You can check out the repository [here](https://github.com/Vanceeky/L-NU-Infirmary-Management-System).

 #